Kermalis/SimpleGIF/README.md

 * You can use this library to convert the decompressed bitmap to a regular bitmap of a specific pixel format, so you don't need to do any drawing yourself
 * You can browse the GIF contents through objects without doing any drawing

-This library uses .NET Standard 2.0.
+This library uses .NET 5.0.

 ----
 # SimpleGIF uses: